ucsb-cs24/w25/labs/bomber/README.md

   can't walk on the terrain at that point.
 - A destination point is only invalid if its coordinates are out of bounds.
 - You always start without any bombs.
+- You can carry any number of bombs.
 - If you start on a square with a bomb, you immediately pick it up.
 - All  routes are for the  original map.
 Any changes  you make to the map while calculating one route need to be reset before calculating the next route.